 Functional resumes are also used by people who do not have much experience, such as recent grads.
 If a job-seeker does not have many previous positions to display, a functional resume can be useful for emphasizing skills and achievements rather than past jobs.

 Functional resumes are also occasionally used when a job-seeker has gaps in their work history.
 If jobs are not listed in order, periods of unemployment will be more difficult to catch.
 Hiring managers are suspicious of this practice, however, so if you have gaps in your work history it is better to be honest about them and have appropriate explanations prepared.

 Most hiring managers and recruiters prefer the traditional reverse-chronological resume.
 They are easy to read and give a simple overview of your career story, whereas the non-linear structure of functional resumes can be more difficult to read quickly.
 Unless you have been specifically asked to supply a functional resume, it is safest to use a reverse-chronological one.

 Providing references is an important part of the job search process, but when and how to give them to employers is not always clear.
-In this post, we show you the best ways to show your employer your references.

 Fitting all of your skills and work experience onto a single page is tough, but with these simple tips your one-page resume will be ready in no time.